 In a similar way, the actual group names can also be renamed at any time.
 Just select a group title, and type a new name.
 Let’s rename Group 1 and Group 2 to New Products and Existing Products.

 To remove the manual grouping temporarily, you can drag the grouping field out of the row label area.

-Note that it still appears in the field list, and if we add to the row label area again, above the product field, the pivot table is re-grouped as before.
+Note that it still appears in the field list, and if we add it to the row label area again, the pivot table is re-grouped as before.